cloudquery/cloudquery/docs/index.md

-2. Getting credentials in an admin account:
+2. Getting credentials that have  the necessary `organizations` permissions:
     1. Sourcing Credentials from the default credential tool chain:
 ```hcl
     org {